VioletDao/CFTPInstructions/README.md

 ### Description:

-This is the step-by-step instruction on how to install the new web file-manager in CompleteFTP.
+This is the step-by-step instruction on how to install the new web file-manager (i.e. angular web file-manager) in CompleteFTP.

 ### Steps: